 – When a non-scalable-nested SEI message has payloadType equal to any value among VclAssociatedSeiList, the SEI NAL unit containing the non-scalable-nested SEI message shall have nuh_layer_id equal to the value of nuh_layer_id of the VCL NAL unit associated with the SEI NAL unit.

-– An SEI NAL unit containing a scalable nesting SEI message shall have nuh_layer_id equal to the lowest value of nuh_layer_id of all the layers to which the scalable-nested SEI messages generally apply or apply in the context of an OLS.
+– An SEI NAL unit containing a scalable nesting SEI message shall have nuh_layer_id equal to the lowest value of nuh_layer_id of all layers to which the scalable-nested SEI messages apply (when nesting_ols_flag of the scalable nesting SEI message is equal to 0) or the lowest value of nuh_layer_id of all layers in the OLSs to which the scalable-nested SEI message apply (when nesting_ols_flag of the scalable nesting SEI message is equal to 1).